Detailed Action

 Regarding claim 1, Ausarkar discloses: A non-transitory machine-readable storage medium comprising instructions that upon execution cause a system to:

-Ausarkar does not explicitly disclose: classify, using a classifier, in the representations added to the log to identify a sensitivity of in each respective write I/O operation of the write I/O operations, the classifying of the changed data in the respective write I/O operation producing a sensitivity level;
+Ausarkar does not explicitly disclose: classify, using a classifier, changed data in the representations added to the log to identify a sensitivity of first changed data in a respective write I/O operation represented by a first representation of the representations added to the log first changed data in the respective write I/O operation producing a sensitivity level;

-However, Wong discloses: classify, using a classifier, in the representations added to the log to identify a sensitivity of in each respective write I/O operation of the write I/O operations, the classifying of the changed data in the respective write I/O operation producing a sensitivity level (“One embodiment of the present invention provides a classifier that can automatically reclassify data in a database in response to any relevant data-change in the database.
+However, Wong discloses: classify, using a classifier, changed data in the representations added to the log to identify a sensitivity of first changed data in a respective write I/O operation represented by a first representation of the representations added to the log first changed data in the respective write I/O operation producing a sensitivity level (“One embodiment of the present invention provides a classifier that can automatically reclassify data in a database in response to any relevant data-change in the database.
 This classifier specifies classification-rules in a database change-notification system, which identifies the relevant data changes.
 Furthermore, the classifier reclassifies the data based on these classification-rules.
 For example, the addition of the keyword "anthrax" to a database column having a low sensitivity rating, would automatically reclassify the database column to a higher sensitivity rating.
 In a second example, the addition of the keywords "kill" and "die" to the same database column would result in the database column receiving an even higher sensitivity rating.
 In response to the database column being reclassified with a higher sensitivity rating, the classifier can trigger additional operations.
 For example, these additional operations can involve auditing a table that includes the database column, encrypting data stored in the database column, or activating an intrusion detection system” [0021]; “In one embodiment of the present invention, changing the classification of a data item may result in changing the classification of additional data items associated with the data item.
 For example, changing the classification of a field in a table may result in changing the classification of the entire table” [0054] [Examiner notes that in the first text, the log is being interpreted as the database change-notification system as it effectively tracks the changed data, which can be seen as the equivalent of a “log” or data structure tracking changes.
 Examiner also notes that the classifier assigns s sensitivity rating or level to the changed data]);

 It would have been obvious to one of ordinary skill in the art before the effective filing